johndeverall/BehaviourCoder/README.md

 ## Supported platforms

 Currently only windows and linux platforms are supported.
 MacOS X support is coming.
 Android is not currently supported.
+Funding sppeds up the introduction of new features and platform support dramatically.

 ## Installation instructions